applebee1558/ProtoSmasher-Docs/docs/constants.md

 # Constants
 !!! note
-    None of these variables can be changed in the environment
+    None of the following variables can be changed within the environment.

 ## ProtoSmasher Loaded
 ``` lua